-Doing things the Singaporean way will go a long way to making your solo experience there a smooth and pleasant one.
-Familiarize yourself with these dos (and check out the don’ts), before visiting:
+Doing things the Singaporean way will go a long way to making your solo travel experience in Singapore a smooth and pleasant one.
+Familiarize yourself with these do’s (and make sure you know the don’ts), before visiting this Utopian city:

 1. Do Use Formal Names or Titles When Addressing Someone

-Always use Mr., Mrs., Miss or a personal title with someone’s surname until you are addressed by your first name.
-Formality is respected here and will help you develop a closer relationship faster with a new Singaporean acquaintance.
+Always use Mr., Mrs., Miss or a personal title with someone’s surname.
+Not until you are addressed by your first name should you do likewise.
+Formality is respected here and will facilitate a closer relationship faster with a new Singaporean acquaintance.

 2. Do Remove Your Shoes When Entering a Home, Mosque or Temple